 4. Educational activities.
 Examples include, but are not limited to, referrals to improve future educational outcomes, tutoring regarding proper citation practices, development of an academic plan with the assistance of the Academic Center for Excellence, participation in ethics workshops, interviews with appropriate faculty or administrators, or writing educational or reflective essays.
 Fees may be charged to cover the ethics workshops.
-Please contact FDA before implementing educational sanctions.
+Please contact FDA the Academic Affairs Administrator in the Office of Faculty Development and Advancement before implementing educational sanctions.